zenstackhq/zenstack-docs/docs/reference/plugins/trpc.md

 ### Preparing tRPC Context

 The generated tRPC routers require a `prisma` field in the context and you need to make sure to include it when creating the context.
-You can use any PrismaClient instance for it, but most likely you want to use one created with [`withPresets`](/docs/reference/runtime-api#withpresets) or [`withPolicy`](/docs/reference/runtime-api#withpolicy) so that the client enforces access control policies.
+You can use any PrismaClient instance for it, but most likely you want to use one created with [`enhance`](/docs/reference/runtime-api#enhance) so that the client enforces access control policies.

 ```ts
 export const createContext = async ({ req, res }: CreateNextContextOptions) => {